-The ensuing fast and furious debate in the comments section on this subject is reminder that the history of assassination as a political technique in the struggle for power in Cuba from say, 1955 to 1965, is relevant to any discussion of the assassination of JFK.
+The ensuing fast and furious debate in the comments section on this subject is reminder that the history of assassination as a political technique in the struggle for power in Cuba from 1955 to 1965 is definitely relevant to any discussion of the assassination of JFK.

 The struggle for power that culminated in Castro’s revolution originated on the University of Havana campus.
 If you ever have a chance to visit Cuba you should go there.
 It is a lovely campus on a hill that is approached from the east by massive stairs where the students hang out at all hours.
 The selection at the nearby bookstore is ideologically limited, but the students are not.

 Fidel Castro came of age on this campus in the late 1940s.
 The city was dominated by organized crime syndicates and campus politics reflected a gangland mentality.
 Castro’s biographers agree he probably personally killed a rival in the late 1940s.
 But by the time Castro returned to Cuba with Che Guevara in late 1956 his political thinking had become imbued with Marxism.

 Guevara had lived in Guatemala in 1954 and experienced the CIA coup.
 He and Fidel concluded that President Jacobo Arbenz’s faith in parliamentary democracy and a free press had made him vulnerable to North American power.
 They were determined not to repeat his mistakes.